certtools/intelmq/README.md

 ### Main Components
-* RabbitMQ as message queue for pipeline
+* Redis as message queue for pipeline
 * Redis as memcache for bots